William Contreras Preview, Player Props: Brewers vs. Rangers

-The Milwaukee Brewers, including William Contreras (batting .262 in his past 10 games, with three doubles, a home run, three walks and 10 RBI), take on starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+The Milwaukee Brewers and William Contreras (.357 slugging percentage over his past 10 games, including one homer), battle starter Max Scherzer and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-In his last game, he collected three RBI (going 3-for-5 with a double) against the Rangers.
+He had a one-hit showing in his most recent game (1-for-5) against the Rangers.

 William Contreras Game Info & Props vs. the Rangers